czekster/myFNCS/README.md

 If everything runs fine, *three* terminals (xterm) are open, one for FNCS, another for ns-3.26 and another one for GridLab-D.
 This means that it worked.

-# How long will take for everything to compile?
+# How long it will take for everything to compile?
 Depends.
 On a quad-core machine with 16Gb of RAM took 20 min (+-2) for all.
 The script compiles the following frameworks: